Daegatoya/Daegatoya/README.md

 # `👋 Hey!
 Welcome on my profile! 👋`

-# `📋 I'm only a simple guy who like to dev in C, JS, Lua and Java 📋`
+# `📋 I'm only a simple guy who like to dev in C and JS 📋`

   ![alt text](https://i.imgur.com/4M7IWwP.gif)